-Sometimes, it doesn’t really matter how much sleep you get when its quality is lagging (quality over quantity, yes!).
-So even though you may be clocking in eight hours of bedtime, you still wake up groggy and exhausted.
+Sometimes, it doesn’t really matter how much sleep you get when its quality is lagging (quality over quantity).
+So, even though you may be clocking in eight hours of bedtime, you still wake up groggy and exhausted.

-Here are the common reasons why you find yourself waking up tired, and how you can fix them and boost your energy levels.
+Here are the common reasons you wake up tired and how you can fix them and boost your energy levels.

-You use gadgets in bed: Whether it’s an iPad, Kindle, or your smart phone, bringing technology to the bed can have you feeling tired the morning after.
+Whether it’s an iPad, Kindle, or your smartphone, bringing technology to the bed can have you feeling tired the morning after.
 This is because these devices emit blue light that suppresses melatonin – the sleep hormone – and this can mess up your sleep/wake cycle.
-You may be thinking you are sleeping soundly when in fact you’re not.
+You may be thinking you are sleeping soundly when in fact, you’re not.

 The solution: Stop using any blue light-emitting device up to 90 minutes prior to bed and keep technology out of the bedroom if possible.

-You sleep in a wrong position: If you’re waking up in pain you may be sleeping incorrectly, which not only causes pain but can have you feeling quite tired, too.
+If you’re waking up in pain, you may be sleeping incorrectly, which not only causes pain but can have you feeling quite tired, too.
 The hip flexor is the most common injury target during sleep and nearly 57 percent of Americans experience this type of injury when sleeping.

 The solution: Sleep with a pillow between the knees and legs in order to keep the hips properly aligned.

 If you’re waking up feeling tired and achy, your mattress might be to blame.
 Over time, mattresses can lose their shape and become lumpy, which can cause body parts to ache during the night.
 In addition, mattress springs can become weak and sag, creating an uneven surface that can lead to stiffness in the morning.